ckangnz/ckVim/notes/ReactJS/Redux/01_ActionCreators_Reducers.md

 ```

 ## 4. Create an Action Creator `/src/actions/index.js`
  - This will have list of functions
-   - Each function should always return an object with type and payload
+ - Actions always return an object : {type:'',payload:{}}
 ```js
 export const movieslist = () =>{
   //fetch query